-PS: Aflao border to Accra is another 4 hours – just thought to add this because I was so excited getting into Ghana and I thought Accra would be 30 minutes away.
+PS: Aflao border to Accra is another 4 hours – just thought to add this because I was so excited about getting into Ghana and I thought Accra would be 30 minutes away.
 Imagine my disappointment!
-If you’re travelling on your own, there’s a STC park close to the border gate.
-You can get a bus into Accra from there.
+If you’re travelling on your own, there’s an STC park close to the border gate.
+You can get a bus to Accra from there.

 Expect to see gazillion checkpoints from Badagry to Seme.
-Expect the worst from Seme border.
-You might be lucky (or skilled) to get a stress free pass but prepare mentally, physically and financially for the worst.
+Expect the worst from the Seme border.
+You might be lucky (or skilled) to get a stress-free pass but prepare mentally, physically and financially for the worst.
 (Read about my latest border crossing experience here.)

-At the time of this writing, road conditions are fairly good.
+At the time of this writing, roads are not optimal.
+The border crossing seems better with the opening of the new border control office.
 There isn’t much to write home about regarding views.
-So if you plan to travel by road solely because you want to enjoy the views, you might as well just fly.
+Therefore, if you plan to travel by road solely because you want to enjoy the views, you might as well just fly.
 You won’t be missing anything.

-I hope this article answers all questions you might have regarding a Lagos-Ghana road trip.
-If you have any more questions for me, please leave them down in the comment section below.
+I hope this article answers all the questions you might have regarding taking a Nigeria Ghana road trip.
+If you have any more questions for me, please leave them in the comment section below.
 You can also search through my Ghana Archives.
-You’ll probably find answers there as well!
+You’ll probably find answers there as well.

 Did you find this post helpful?
 Please consider making a donation to support this blog.
 Your support is greatly appreciated!